Creating Podcasts in the Classroom: 8 reasons podcasts deserve a place in your ELA class (and in your life!)

 Since they literally cannot ‘show’ the audience what they mean, students have to be able to think on a different, creative wavelength.

-Working with podcast creation naturally guides them in precision and word choice because they have to paint pictures with words while also keeping ideas focused and organized.
+While creating a podcast in the classroom, creation naturally guides students in precision and word choice because they have to paint pictures with words while also keeping ideas focused and organized.

 Plus, they have to think creatively about who they’re communicating to and how best to reach that listener with their message.